hasanjawad001/CGLearn/README.md

 ## CGLearn: Consistent Gradient-based Learning for Out-of-Distribution Generalization

-This source code is an implementation of the paper - [To be updated].
+This source code is an implementation of the paper - [CGLearn](https://arxiv.org/pdf/2411.06040).

 ## Files and Folders